Travel.State.Gov >

 Requirements for entry:

-Visa-free entry: Beginning January 1, 2022, U.S. citizens are eligible for visa-free entry into Tajikistan for stays lasting no more than 30 days (non-extendable), regardless of the purpose of travel.
-Registration within 10 days of arrival at the nearest Department of Visas and Registration of the Ministry of Internal Affairs (OVIR) is required.
+Visa-free entry: U.S. citizens are eligible for visa-free entry into Tajikistan for stays lasting no more than 30 days (non-extendable), regardless of the purpose of travel.
+For stays of 10 days or longer, registration within 10 days of arrival at the nearest Department of Visas and Registration of the Ministry of Internal Affairs (OVIR) is required.
 Registration costs 180 Tajik Somoni and takes up to three business days.
-Failure to register or loss of registration form can result in fines and delay your departure.
+Failure to register or loss of the registration form can result in fines and delay your departure.
 Tourists should seek registration assistance from their hotel or tour operator.

-In emergency situations (i.e. positive PCR test), the Main Consular Department of the Ministry of Foreign Affairs (MFA) can provide an emergency exit visa for a one-month period upon submission of a formal request letter, a copy of the positive PCR test, and a copy of the original itinerary.
+In emergency situations (i.e. medical), the Main Consular Department of the Ministry of Foreign Affairs (MFA) can provide an emergency exit visa for a period not exceeding seven days upon submission of a formal request letter, medical documentation, and a copy of the original itinerary.

-Travelers planning to spend more than 30 days in Tajikistan should obtain a tourist e-visa online or a T-visa from the Tajik Embassy to the United States.
+Travelers planning to spend more than 30 days in Tajikistan should obtain a tourist e-Visa online or a T-visa upon arrival at airport.

 Refer to the Embassy of Tajikistan’s website for further visa information.